James Starley: Adult life

+Starley and his son William later added a second large wheel and seat in mirror image of the first.
+This created a quadricycle for two with the wheels in diamond formation: two small wheels on the centre-line at front and back and two large wheels in the middle.
+Each of the large wheels was powered independently by the rider in the adjacent seat.
+Starley weighed about 18 stone; his son 10.
+When they went up a hill, the lesser weight on the wheel on the right, being driven by William, tended to push the front, steered wheel to the left.
+Realising the solution, Starley cried "I have it".
+On the following Monday he went to London to patent his differential gear.

+Starley later incorporated his differential into regular tricycles and a convertible Coventry Rotary Sociable.
+This was a Coventry Rotary tricycle (a pedal-and-chain version of the Coventry lever tricycle) which could be converted into a Sociable for two by adding an extra wheel etc, as in his vehicle with William.

 Personal life

 Starley married Jane Todd when he was in his early 20s.
 Their son, William Starley, and his nephew, John Kemp Starley, also entered the industry and one of the outcomes was the Rover car company.

 Starley's sons continued manufacturing cycles after his death in 1881 but his nephew John Kemp Starley made more of a mark.
 It was John Kemp Starley and Sutton who devised the recognisably modern Rover safety bicycle with 26-inch wheels (still a standard size), chain drive, and a diamond-shaped frame (no seat-tube as yet) in 1884, showing it in 1885.
 The penny-farthing or ordinary cycle was not safe, with a "header" accident an ever-present danger.
 Others had experimented with chain-driven "safety cycles" but the Rover made its mark to the extent that "Rover" (spelled with a W rather than a V) means "bike" in countries such as Poland.

 In due course, motor-driven bicycles became motor-cycles and were followed by motor cars.
 John Kemp Starley experimented with an electric tri-car around 1888 but the petrol-driven Rover 8hp car was sold in 1904, two years after his death.